-Software Component Hardware Requirement Notes TPSSM7 Client - Management station Management stations: - Host - If you install the client software on one or more management stations, you can use the direct managed method, the host-agent managed method, or a combination of both.
+Software Component Hardware Requirement Notes TPSSM Client - Management station Management stations: - Host - If you install the client software on one or more management stations, you can use the direct managed method, the host-agent managed method, or a combination of both.
 Hosts: - If you install the client software on the host and only plan to manage the Storage Arrays connected to this host via the I/O (Fibre Channel) path, you do not need to connect to the network if the host-agent software is installed. - You must assign a static IP address to the host.
-TPSSM7 Agent - Host Install the host-agent package, even if you will not manage the Storage Arrays with the agent software.
-The host-agent package includes the SM7devices utility, which you use to associate volumes with operating system device names.
+TPSSM Agent - Host Install the host-agent software if you will be managing the Storage Arrays with the agent software.
+TPSSM Util - Host The host-util software includes the TPSSM devices utility, which you use to associate volumes with operating system device names.
+TPSSM Runtime - Management station - Host Installation of the runtime software is a prerequisite to install TPSSM Client, Agent, and Util.